-Lack of sustainability – many suppliers, will offer 10-year guarantees for the product and installation, but none will step over this time limit.
-And for a good reason.
-Most plastic grass products start to look shabby after just a few years of wear, and many need replacing within 10-15 years.
+Lack of sustainability - many suppliers will offer 10 year guarantees for the product and installation but none of them will step over this time limit.
+And for good reason.
+Most plastic grass products start to look shabby after just a few years of wear and many need replacing within 10-15 years.
 The plastic blades lose their structure and refuse to stand straight.
-The colour can fade, and many blades become worn, loose and detached from the underlying sheet.
+The colour can fade and many blades become worn, loose and detached from the underlying sheet.

 (It is worth noting that ‘Putt in the Park’ is a young company and has only been established since 2013.
 They may yet have to face the real difficulty of trying to recycle their existing fake lawns)

-These soil faunae are not only essential for maintaining the all-important soil structure but are a truly precious food source for our birdlife, especially fledglings.
+These soil fauna are not only essential for maintaining the all important soil structure but are a truly precious food source for our bird life, especially fledglings.
 They are an integral part of the food chain.

 Above ground, the loss of land to plastic grass means no hope at all for birds, bees, butterflies and other insect pollinators.